 The Redpark Gigabit + PoE Adapter connects iPads and iPhones to ethernet and uses power over ethernet (PoE) to charge the device.
 This enables an iPad to receive both data and power over a single Ethernet cable when connected to a PoE-enabled switch or PoE injector.
 This iPad ethernet adapter is instantly recognized as a network connection.
 The ethernet connection is available for use by any iOS app and can be configured using the 'Settings' app on the iPad (iOS 10.0 or later required).
 The adapter physically connects to the iPad or iPhone using the included Lightning to USB Micro B cable.
-It supports 10/100/1000 networking and provides bandwidth up to 225 Mbps.
+The adapters communicate with the iPad using Hi-Speed USB and support connection to 10/100/1000 Ethernet networks.
+When connected to a Gigabit Ethernet network the adapter will provide bandwidth up to 225 Mbps.

 Manufactures Part No: L6-NETPOE

 How do I configure the network connection?